ismet55555/Ansible-Configure/README.md

 Some Useful Options:
 - `-K` - Ask for privellage escalation (aka sudo)
+- `--tags` - Only target the playbook tasks with specific tags
+- `--limit` - Only target specified hosts or host groups

 For more `ansible-playbook` options, checkout the amazing documentation: https://docs.ansible.com/ansible/2.7/cli/ansible-playbook.html